 For the personal safety of children and to avoid potential problems in supervision, children should not be at any location on campus without adult supervision.
-No children are permitted in classrooms, laboratories, teaching areas or the Library.
+No children are permitted in classrooms, laboratories or teaching areas.
+Children may be in the library as long as they have adult supervision and aren't disturbing other library users.